soramichi/convert_snap_graphmat/README.md

 # README
 - Convert SNAP graph (e.g. ego-Twitter) file into the txt format comaptible with GraphMat.
 - The output can then be converted to the binary format of GraphMat using the graph_converter included in GraphMat.
-- The sample input is provided as `sample.graph'.
+- The sample input is provided as `sample.graph' (each line describes source and destination node IDs of an edge).
 The node IDs do not need to be contiguous (they are not contiguous in the SNAP dataset).

 # How to use
 ```